uc-cdis/fence/docs/google_architecture.md

 > Without requester pays enabled, the Google project the Google Bucket is in gets billed.

-The Data Access methods [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials) support accessing requester pays buckets with some additional configuration and considerations (noteably: how it affects end-users).
+The Data Access methods [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials) support accessing requester pays buckets with some additional configuration and considerations (notably: how it affects end-users).

 In order to fully understand the options for requester pays support, it's important to first understand the technical steps to get any of these Google Data Access methods to work, as detailed in the library Fence uses for Google API interactions, [cirrus](https://github.com/uc-cdis/cirrus).
 It would also be useful to read through the access method details for [Signed URLs](#signed-urls) and [Temporary Service Account Credentials](#temporary-service-account-credentials).